 Teaching Faculty and other staff: excellent and supportive.
-We have > 60 teaching faculty, >50 of whom are fellowship trained subspecialists.
-Our faculty completed their medical training in strong residencies and fellowships all over the country, and all are ABR certified radiologists.
-We enjoy teaching and working with residents, and we do our best to help our trainees become the best radiologists they can be.
+We have over 60 teaching faculty, nearly all of whom are fellowship trained subspecialists.
+Our faculty completed their medical training in strong residencies and fellowships from all over the country.
+All of our faculty are ABR certified radiologists participating in Maintenance of Certification.
+We enjoy teaching and working with residents, and are eager to help our trainees become the best radiologists they can be.

 One-on-one resident-attending teaching: whether reviewing studies at the PACS station or doing procedures, our residents have the advantage of training directly with attending radiologists, without fellows.
 The opportunity for residents to become proficient in their procedural skills is exceptional.

 Technology: state-of-the-art.
 Our teaching hospitals take pride in having cutting edge technology, which their financial success allows them to have.
 This is important to radiologic training and patient care--radiologists can only be as good as our tools.

 Patients: Large volume and variety of patients, examinations, procedures, and pathology, so important for learning.
 Our main teaching campus is the tertiary care referral center for Hampton Roads which has a population of roughly 1.6 million.